imjoy-team/imjoy-starter/README.md

 - You can also in run [MyBinder](https://mybinder.org/v2/gh/imjoy-team/imjoy-interactive-segmentation/master?filepath=Tutorial.ipynb)

 Feel free to adjust/add more functional buttons.
 Or do you machine learning project at your customization.

+## Contributing
+We welcome community contributions to implement and improve imjoy, including bug fixes, improvements to documentation.